ansys/pyansys-dev-guide/doc/source/how-to/index.rst

       :link-type: doc
       :padding: 2 2 2 2

-      Backward and forward compatibility issues and handling.
+      How to handle compatibility issues.

 .. toctree::